BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 We explained the way HAProxy Ingress controller lives inside the cluster during a [talk at the HAProxy Conf in 2019](https://www.haproxy.com/user-spotlight-series/rtls-journey-to-kubernetes-with-haproxy/).

 Reducing the number of managed load balancers at AWS isn’t the only benefit of HAProxy: we have tons of metrics in a single Grafana dashboard.
 Requests number, errors, retries, response times, connect times, bad health checks, etc.

+## What's next

+A lot has been done to have scalability, resilience, observability and reasoned costs over the last 3 years.

+Using Kubernetes in production is not that simple.
+It is necessary to be well equipped, to understand finely the workings of the kubernetes mechanics to find the balance that suits us.
+Avoid falling into the trap of adopting whatever tool everyone is talking about if you don't need it.
+There's a lot of hype around kubernetes and the cloud, it can be dangerous.

+The next step will be for us to increase resilience as much as possible, while at the same time reducing costs.
+Perhaps it will be by speeding up the start-up of pods.
+Maybe it won't work.
+Maybe we can make some modifications to cluster-autoscaler to make it more compatible with aws events (like _InsufficiantInstanceCapacity_).
+But we will certainly work around the costs.

 ---